ArcBlock/forge-docs/src/tools/dapps_workshop.md

 ## How to use

-DApps Workshop is a place where you can quickly create and test prototypes of your applications.
-Here you can see how the ABT wallet and your application will work together to finish the authentication process and to process various transactions supported by Forge.
-You can create different application prototypes to experience these two aspects separately.
+DApps Workshop is a place where you can quickly create and test POCs for your applications.
+Here you can see how the ABT wallet and an application can work together to finish the authentication process such as logging in, as well as process various transactions supported by the Forge Framework.
+You can create different application POCs to experience these two aspects separately.

 ### Authentication

-This part of DApps Workshop lets you see how the ABT wallet and a forge-built application will interact with each other to finish the authentication process under DID Authentication Protocol.
+This part of DApps Workshop lets you see how the ABT wallet and a forge-built application will interact with each other to finish the authentication process using the DID Authentication Protocol.
+Here are the steps:

 - Step 1: Click the button under Authentication section.
   ![](../assets/images/tools/dapps-workshop/auth-1.png)